jared-richard-clarke/student/notes/pratt-parser/parsing.md

 ## Expression

 > "`expression` calls the `nud` method of the token...Then as long as the right binding power is less than
-> the left binding power of the next token, the `led` method is invoked on the following token."
+> the left binding power of the next token, the `led` method is invoked on the following token (after that)."
 >
 > — Douglas Crockford